PrachetShah/YOLOv8_on_Custom_Dataset/README.md

-## YOLO on Custom Dataset for Head Count Prediction in Low Lighting
+## YOLO on Custom Dataset for Head Count Prediction in imgaes having Low Lighting